daryl-maviance/codeception-practice/README.md

 - The `BookingCest` class uses class properties to store the `token` and `bookingId` for reuse across tests.
 - Ensure the API server is running and accessible before executing the tests.
 - Update the API endpoints and credentials in the test methods if necessary.
+- A new test scenario for deleting bookings has been added.

 ## Directory Structure